-- 3a.
-Contracting authorities may award contracts on the basis of the initial tenders without negotiation where they have indicated in the contract notice or in the invitation to confirm interest, that they reserve the possibility to do so. - 4.
+- 3b.
+Contracting authorities may award contracts on the basis of the initial tenders without negotiation where they have indicated in the contract notice, the invitation to confirm interest or in another procurement document, that they reserve the possibility to do so. - 4.
 During the negotiations, contracting authorities shall ensure the equal treatment of all tenderers.
 To that end, they shall not provide information in a discriminatory manner which may give some tenderers an advantage over others.
-They shall inform all tenderers, whose tenders have not been eliminated pursuant to paragraph 5, in writing of any changes to the technical specifications or other procurement documents, other than those setting out the minimum requirements.
-Following these changes, contracting authorities shall provide sufficient time for tenderers to modify and re-submit amended tenders, as appropriate.
+They shall take particular care to ensure that all tenderers, whose tenders have not been eliminated pursuant to paragraph 5, are informed in writing of any changes to the technical specifications or other procurement documents other than those setting out the minimum requirements, in adequate time to allow such tenderers to modify and re-submit, as appropriate, amended tenders following these changes.